- Main Menu

 Public, Private, and Hybrid Cloud According to Google

 Public clouds are cloud services rendered over a network open to the public and are the most common type of cloud.
-Public clouds include cloud resources like servers and storage delivered over the internet and shared with other organizations or cloud tenants.
-Public cloud infrastructure is owned and operated by a third-party cloud service provider that maintains and manages all the associated software, hardware, storage, and network devices.
+Public clouds include cloud resources like servers and data storage delivered over the internet and shared with other organizations or cloud tenants.
+Public cloud infrastructure is owned and operated by a third-party cloud service provider that maintains and manages all the associated software, hardware, data storage, and network devices.

 Private clouds are clouds owned and operated by a single organization, enabling it to share computing devices, information, data, and other resources on-demand.
 A private cloud may be managed by the organization or by a third party, hosted internally or externally.
 Private clouds require a commitment to operating and securing a virtualized business environment.

 A hybrid cloud is a cloud computing service composed of a combination of private and public cloud services.
 Hybrid clouds give organizations the flexibility to customize resource allocation with outside cloud services while retaining necessary control and security of internal resources while enabling workloads to move between private and public infrastructure as needs and costs change.
 In short, hybrid clouds allow an organization to leverage the advantages of public and private clouds.
-Vendors in the hybrid cloud space include Amazon Web Services, Google Cloud, Microsoft Azure, and Rackspace.
+Vendors in the hybrid cloud space include AWS, Google Cloud, Microsoft Azure, and Rackspace.

-Whether public, private, or hybrid, cloud computing is a mature market.
+In general, cloud computing is a mature market.
 The risks that come with early adoption are well behind us and organizations of all descriptions trust public, private, and hybrid cloud services and platforms to manage sensitive data, run their business and deliver services.
 According to the independent Hosting Tribunal community:

 - 94 percent of enterprises already use a cloud service;